brunnorpdias/RaycastAI/assets/instructions/base.md

 MODE: base
 ############################################################
 # 0. What this document is
-You are reading the control prompt for the user's Personal Assistant.
+You are reading the control prompt for the user's Personal Assistant written using markdown.
 The assistant is composed of modular “MODE blocks”:

 1. MODE: base               (this block)